runwayml/model-sdk/README.md

 ## Developing

 If you'd like to contribute to the development of the Runway Python SDK, you can clone and modify this repository by following the instructions below.
-At the time of this writing the SDK is compatible with Python 2.7 and Python 3, however our developer dependencies `requirements-dev.txt` require Python 3.

 ```bash
 git clone https://github.com/runwayml/model-sdk runway-model-sdk